coryjquirk/harvard-cs50/README.md

     * uses ASCII values to match A-Z[i] to a Scrabble letter score
     * totals letter scores for each word
     * prints winner
+    * IMPROVEMENT: verify that user-entered words are real dictionary words.

 ### credit
 all code in labs and problem sets is originally written by me, going off of the course's distribution code.